Sara Milne Rowe

 A woman with shoulder-length blonde hair smiling and wearing a navy blazer over a white top, accessorized with layered necklaces and hoop earrings, standing against a textured light-colored wall.

-As a teacher I worked in two inner city comprehensives.
-In both I noticed that some teachers had an almost magical influence over their students.
-Even children who were disaffected and disruptive for most of the day seemed to suddenly choose a different mood and act like committed pupils in their lessons.
-What were those great teachers doing to influence the children so they wanted to learn?
-And how might that relate to Business leaders and those they lead?
-This compelled me to found Coaching Impact in 2004.
+Starting my professional career as a teacher in two challenging inner-city comprehensives, I became increasingly intrigued.
+Some teachers had an almost magical influence over their students.
+Even children who were disaffected and disruptive for most of the day would suddenly choose a different mood and become committed pupils in certain lessons.
+What were those great classroom leaders doing to influence the children so they wanted to learn?
+And how might that relate to business leaders and those they lead?
+The answers compelled me to found Coaching Impact in 2008.